Listen

 Right to rectification

-If your personal data is incorrect, you have the right ask us to rectify it.
-If we shared data about you with a third party and that data is later corrected, we will also notify that party accordingly.
+If your personal data is incorrect, you have the right to ask us to rectify it.
+If we share data about you with a third party and that data is later corrected, we will also notify that party accordingly.

 Right to object to processing

 You can object to ING using your personal data for its own legitimate interests if you have a justifiable reason.
-We will consider your objection and whether processing your information has any undue impact on you that would require us to stop processing your personal data.
+We will consider your objection and whether processing your personal data has any undue impact on you that would require us to stop processing your personal data.

 You can also object to receiving personalised commercial messages from us.
 When you become an ING customer, we may ask you whether you want to receive personalised offers.
-Should you later change your mind, you can choose to opt out of receiving these messages.
+Should you change your mind later on, you can choose to opt out of receiving these messages.
 For example, you can use the ‘unsubscribe’ link at the bottom of commercial emails or manage your preferences on our website or mobile banking app.

 In addition, even if you opt out of receiving personalised offers, we will alert you to unusual activity on your account, such as: